Building a Crowdfunding Smart Contract

 The storage of a smart contract is, for all intents and purposes, a generic hash map or dictionary.
 When you want to store some arbitrary value, you store it under a specific key.
 To get the value back, you need to know the key you stored it under.

-To help you with keeping the code clean, the framework enables you to write setter and getter methods for individual key-value pairs.
+To help you keep the code clean, the framework enables you to write setter and getter methods for individual key-value pairs.
 There are several ways to interact with storage from a contract, but the simplest one is by using storage mappers.
-Here is a simple mapper, dedicated to storing / retrieving the value stored under the key target

 :